Your First Car – Making Your Decision

 Buyers with more money to spend have more choices.
-With $15,000 or more, you have the option to buy either a new car or used car.
+With $15,000 or more, you might have the option to buy either an almost-new used car

-A number of new makes and models fall into this price range, such as the Kia Spectra, Toyota Corolla, Mazda3, Scion xB and xD, Honda Fit, Nissan Versa, and Toyota Yaris.
+A number of new makes and models fall into this price range, such as the Kia Rio, Ford Fiesta, Mazda3, Chevrolet Spark, Honda Fit, Nissan Versa, and Toyota Yaris.

-Good used cars in this price range that are no older than 2000 year models are: Honda (Accord, Civic, CR-V, Element), Nissan (Altima, Maxima), Toyota (Camry, Corolla, Highlander, RAV4, Matrix), Mazda (MX-5 Miata), and Suraru (Impreza, Outback).
+Good used cars in this price range that are no older than 10 years old are: Honda (Accord, Civic, CR-V, Element), Nissan (Altima, Maxima), Toyota (Camry, Corolla, Highlander, RAV4, Matrix), Mazda (MX-5 Miata), and Suraru (Impreza, Outback).

 What if I have more than $15,000?

 More money buys more car and more choices.
 Most new cars fall into the price range of $15,000 to $30,000.
-Consumer Reports magazine lists Toyota, Honda, Scion, Acura, Lexus, and Subaru as the top 5 brands in terms of reliability.
+Consumer Reports magazine lists Audi, Toyota, Lexus, Mazda, Kia, Buick, and Subaru as top brands in terms of reliability.

 If you want to buy a previously owned car, you have many used luxury models to choose from.
 Lexus, Acura, and some BMW models are good used-car buys.
-Beware of Mercedes, many BMW models, Jaguar, Audi, and Land Rover.
+Beware of older models of Mercedes, many BMW models, Jaguar, Audi, and Land Rover.
 These makes have higher-than-average problem rates.

 Can I get a loan?

 Not unless you’re 18 years old (or older, in a few states).
 However, if you are at least 18, you may be able to get a loan.
 If you don’t yet have an established credit history, you may have to get a co-signer.
 A co-signer is usually a parent or family member with a good credit history who is willing to accept responsibility for your loan if you should fail to pay.
-A co-signer is not a co-buyer or co-owner.
-For more details, see the article, Can I Get a Car Loan.
+A co-signer is not always a co-buyer or co-owner.

 What is a good first car?